Albion Mill, Blackburn

 How long will it take?

-The build is scheduled to complete early 2020 and VVHC would like to take this opportunity to thank all the residents local to the site for their support and patience throughout the construction process.
-Our Project Manager Natalie Atkinson will pop in to our lovely neighbours next Door, Brackendale, each month if you would like further information and to keep you informed ofprogress.
+The build is scheduled to complete in 2020 and VVHC would like to take this opportunity to thank all the residents local to the site for their support and patience throughout the construction process.
+Our Project Manager is Natalie Atkinson if you would like further information.

 Please see our Project Updates page for further details